yeleywale/yeleywale.github.io/_posts/2017-4-10-Get Started with ReactJs.md

 React Components are self-contained unit of functionality that publish a single interface

 ## Approaching React.js
 For updates, reactJs relies on its own event-handling mechanism to help trigger and handle updates.
-But one thing is very important is to begin with a react application with no component to render is waht we should consider.
+But one thing is very important is to begin with a react application with no component to render is what we should consider.
 I like starting from a no operation to some operation.
-That weay would understand how everything gets wired.
+That way we would understand how everything gets wired.

 So what about updates?
-Web apps of today are not the cookie cutter web pages we. had in the days of yore, they are sophisticated and compares favourably to the best native applications.
+Web apps of today are not the cookie cutter web pages we had, they are sophisticated and compares favourably to the best native applications.
 Needless to say that reactjs also has a native counterpart that is gaining traction steadily

-create-react-app has become the defacto of bootstrapping a react appication, unless you want to deal with the clunky aspect of transpiling JSX, doing Hot Module Replacement, Configuring a web Server with Webpack or browserify, and ensuring many plugins are compatible.
+create-react-app has become the defacto of bootstrapping a react application, unless you want to deal with the clunky aspect of transpiling JSX, doing Hot Module Replacement, Configuring a web Server with Webpack or browserify, and ensuring many plugins are compatible.
 Since these tools aren't orthogonal to understanding react, create-react-app came as a welcome improvement.

+However, if you haven't created react applications without create-react-app, by using Webpack or Browserify, and Babel for transpiling JSX and ES versions, and connecting Webpack to a server to perform Hot Module Replacement, it would be worth your time to get acquainted with those.
+Before `create-react-app`, tooling around a full-fledged React application required some mas